-- Differences or changes in the ability to identify the disease - Differences or changes in the definition of the disease
+- · Changes in the interest in identifying the disease - · Changes in the ability to identify the disease - Changes in the definition of the disease

 For some conditions, such as HIV/AIDS, these changes have all occurred.
 New and effective treatments have increased the interest in detecting the infection.
 Improved technology has increased the ability to detect HIV infections at an earlier point in time.
 In addition, there have been a number of modifications of the definition of AIDS based on new opportunistic infections and newly recognized complications.
-Therefore, with HIV/AIDS, we need to be especially attentive to the possibility that artifactual changes have occurred.
+Therefore, with HIV/AIDS we need to be especially attentive to the possibility that artifactual changes have occurred.